markterweele/windows-itpro-docs/windows/configuration/shell-launcher/configure.md

 ---
-title: Configure a Kiosk With Shell Launcher
+title: Configure Shell Launcher
-description: Learn how to configure a Windows kiosk with Shell Launcher. ms.date: 02/27/2025 ms.topic: how-to
+description: Learn how to configure Shell Launcher. ms.date: 02/27/2025 ms.topic: how-to
 ---

-# Configure a kiosk with Shell Launcher
+# Configure Shell Launcher

 There are two ways you can configure Shell Launcher: